Sustained Energy for Environmental Management of our Western Australian Oil Operations

 Our crude oil production facilities are located on Barrow Island.

-Last year, in 2014, we marked 50 years since oil was first discovered on Barrow Island.
+In 2014 we marked 50 years since oil was first discovered on Barrow Island.
 Since our 1964 discovery, Barrow Island has become the largest onshore oil field in Australia, producing more than 320 million barrels of oil.

 Harnessing Western Australia’s Crude Oil Resources